Post Summary: Best Oregon Photography Spots & Where To Find Them

 The sea stack just offshore is the biggest Oregon photography draw, but you can also explore the fragile sandstone cliffs (carefully!) to the north or explore the breweries and restaurants in Pacific City.

 Oregon Photography Tip: Since beach bonfires are allowed on this beach, try taking some blue hour shots for gorgeous Oregon scenery.
 Make sure to choose a lens that has a low aperture (like this 50mm f/1.2) to capture crisp detail in those low-light situations.

 Mount Hood is a vast territory, known for the famous Timberline Lodge and several lakes and waterfalls to explore nearby.
-In the wintertime, this is a snowy ski resort, and in the summertime, the same area provides beautiful Oregon hiking trails!
+During winter in Oregon, this is a snowy ski resort, and in the summertime, the same area provides beautiful Oregon hiking trails!

 One of the most common ways to photograph Mount Hood is using lakes as a reflection to capture Mount Hood on a clear morning.
 The best Oregon photography locations for this are at Trillium Lake, Mirror Lake, and Lost Lake.